spiral/docs/docs/en/filters/filter.md

 ## Attributes

-To use request filter attributes in Spiral, you can use one of the available attributes to specify where the data for the property should be sourced from.
+To use request filter attributes, you can use one of the available attributes to specify where the data for the property should be sourced from.
 For example, you could use the `Spiral\Filters\Attribute\Input\Query` attribute to map a query string parameter to a class property, like this:

 ```php
 namespace App\Filter;